coalton-lang/coalton/docs/intro-to-coalton.md

 ```

-Flattened let expression are non recursive, and do not support let polymorhpism.
+Flattened let expression are non recursive, and do not support let polymorphism.
 Thus the following is invalid:

 ```
 (coalton